Harmonica-Men/Astro-Quiz/README.md

 Links are checked with the W3C Link Checker.

 Each JavaScript file was tested on the site for errors and functionality using the console and JSHint.
+* There seems to be an issue of the functions of the DOM EventListner, theoretically I could this outside the function, but I can be difficult to handle the 'click' button events individually.
+* To have control over the Array from begin to end, there was a need for flow control over 'currentQuestion' counter.
+To have control over the beginning and the end of the game, there was need to set this value explicit to either 0 or -1.
+* When 'currentQuestion' value is and maximum value of the data array the exception has to introduce to the Event Lister to handle the documents Elements differently either hiding them or show them in the game-area container.
+* This same 'trick' is also implied into the buttons of the options choices, here JS is handle them as an object with for example button option 'A' and  inner text empty by initialization but when DOM elements are loaded each option button retrieve the values of the current data array.

 ## Deployment
 There is already a life version online running on the GitHub, [Here](https://harmonica-men.github.io/Astro-Quiz/) the repo is located [here](https://github.com/Harmonica-Men/Astro-Quiz)